 { }

 where $EC\left( t,y \right)$ is the corresponding expression in the constraint \eqref{power_balance} as follows:

 { }

-The zeros of mapping $T$ are equal to the equilibrium of the main game $\mathcal{G}$ in \eqref{Game_power}.
-Since the mapping $T$ is decomposable, it can be utilized to seek the v-GWE in a decentralized way. {It is also worth noting that the pseudo gradients associated with EVs in equation \eqref{T_1} are gradients of functions in equation \eqref{cost_aug}.} \begin{proposition} Two variational inequality problems, $\text{VI}(T,\mathcal{Z})$ and $\text{VI}(F,\mathcal{K})$, are equivalent. \end{proposition} \begin{IEEEproof} Due to the conditions that hold in proposition \ref{solution_game}, and according to \cite[Theorem 3.1]{auslender2000lagrangian}, by considering that Lagrangian multipliers of coupling constraints $\mathcal{C}$ are equal among users, there is $\overline{\lambda}\in \mathbb{R}^{N+E+D}$ such that $\text{col}(\overline{x}, \overline\lambda)=\text{SOL}(T,\mathcal{Z})$ if and only if $\overline{x}=\text{SOL}(F,\mathcal{K})$ which is a variational equilibrium of game $\mathcal{G}$. \end{IEEEproof} {To find the equilibrium point $\text{VI}(T,\mathcal{Z})$, we use the I-FoRB splitting method \cite{14} and \cite{15}.
+The zeros of mapping $T$ are equal to the equilibrium of the game $\mathcal{G}$ in \eqref{Game_power}.
+Since the mapping $T$ is decomposable, it can be utilized to seek the v-GWE in a decentralized way. {It is worth noting that the pseudo gradients associated with EVs in equation \eqref{T_1} are gradients of functions in equation \eqref{cost_aug}.} \begin{proposition} Two variational inequality problems, $\text{VI}(T,\mathcal{Z})$ and $\text{VI}(F,\mathcal{K})$, are equivalent. \end{proposition} \begin{IEEEproof} Due to the conditions hold in proposition \ref{solution_game}, and according to \cite[Theorem 3.1]{auslender2000lagrangian}, considering the same Lagrangian multipliers correspond to the coupling constraints $\mathcal{C}$ for the users, $\overline{\lambda}\in \mathbb{R}^{N+E+D}$ exists such that $\text{col}(\overline{x}, \overline\lambda)=\text{SOL}(T,\mathcal{Z})$ if and only if $\overline{x}=\text{SOL}(F,\mathcal{K})$ which is a variational equilibrium of the game $\mathcal{G}$. \end{IEEEproof} {To find the equilibrium point $\text{VI}(T,\mathcal{Z})$, we use the I-FoRB splitting method \cite{14} and \cite{15}.
 The suggested algorithm is shown in algorithm \ref{algorithm}.
 Unlike most decentralized methods, which require strong monotonicity conditions, this algorithm only requires the monotonicity of mapping $F$ (which was proved in Lemma 1) to ensure the convergence to {a} Wardrop equilibrium point of the game.
 Furthermore, the majority of the algorithms in the literature use a two-time scale scheme with a vanishing step size, which significantly reduces the convergence rate. {Nevertheless, I-FoRB overcomes this problem by splitting two maximally monotone operators, one of which is Lipschitz continuous and single valued.} Note that in Algorithm 1, $f_i(x_i,\Theta(x))={{\omega}_{i}}C_{i}^\mathrm{travel}+C_{i}^\mathrm{station}$ is a part of the cost function of EV that is affected by aggregate decision of all users.}